 Does taking herbal products in pregnancy affect future behavior or learning for the child?

-Breastfeeding while taking herbal products:
+Breastfeeding and herbal products:

 Please click here for references.